shanebishop1/card-net/README.md

 # card-net
-Basic React + Bootstrap Social Network
+A basic social network webapp with a React + Bootstrap frontend and a serverless backend made with Cloudflare Workers/Pages.
+See demo at [https://card-net.pages.dev](url)